Lord-of-Waffles/InfoSec24/Week3HackToLearnHacking.md

 5. Nodes accept the block only if all transactions in it are valid and not already spent
 6. Nodes express their acceptance of the block by working on creating the next block in the chain, using the hash of the accepted block as the previous block

+##### Here are some other bits of knowledge from the document I couldn't really figure out a category for, but felt were important:

 Nodes consider the longest chain to be the correct one and will keep working on extending it.

 By convention the first transaction in a block is a special transaction that starts a new coin owned by the creator of the block.
 This adds an incentive for nodes to support the network, and provides a way to initially distribute coints into circulation, since there is no central authority to issue them.